 All students are admitted to the MSOT program on a full-time basis.
 Completion of all degree requirements on a full-time basis will take a minimum of 2 years including summers.
 In exceptional cases, part-time status may be granted by the Department Chair.
 Part-time students must complete all degree requirements within a period defined by the Department Chair.
-To ensure continuity of academic concepts, all students (both full- and part- time) in the USI MSOT program shall complete all fieldwork requirements and courses within 12 months following completion of academic didactic preparation.
-Degree completion must not exceed four years from the date of initial acceptance into the MSOT program.
-MSOT degree completion must be done by end of summer term August 2028.
+The time period must not exceed four years from the date of initial acceptance into the MSOT program.
+To ensure continuity of academic concepts, all students (both full- and part- time) in the USI MSOT program shall complete all fieldwork requirements and courses within 24 months following completion of academic didactic preparation.